Omsingh88/AWS---VPC-Public-Private-Subnet-Configuration-in-Production-/README.md

 2. **NAT Gateway and Route Table Setup**:
    - An Internet Gateway was attached to the VPC.
-   - NAT Gateways were deployed in each public subnet.
    - Custom route tables were created:
      - Public subnets are associated with a route table directing internet-bound traffic to the Internet Gateway.
      - Private subnets are associated with a route table directing traffic to the NAT Gateway for internet access.